batect/batect/docs/content/config/Overview.md

 In fields that support expressions, you can escape `$` and `<` with a backslash (`\`).

-The curly brace syntax for environment variables, including the ability to specify default values for environment variables, was added in v0.21.
-[Config variables](ConfigVariables.md) were added in v0.40.
-Support for mixing expressions and literal values was added in v0.42.

 ## Anchors, aliases, extensions and merging

-Available since v0.27.

 batect supports YAML anchors and aliases.
 This allows you to specify a value in one place, and refer to it elsewhere.
 For example: